trinodb/trino/docs/src/main/sphinx/admin/properties.rst

 A duration of ``0`` is treated as zero regardless of the unit that follows.
 For example, ``0s`` and ``0m`` both mean the same thing.

+Properties of type ``duration`` also support decimal values, such as ``2.25d``.
+These are handled as a fractional value of the specified unit.
+For example, the value ``1.5m`` equals one and a half minutes, or 90 seconds.

 .. _prop-type-integer:

 ``integer``